njoroge5660/njoroge5660/README.md

 - 👋 Hi, I’m @njoroge5660
-- 👀 I’m interested in writing projects code
+- 👀 I’m interested in coding and coming with good projects
 - 🌱 I’m currently learning different programming languages
 - 💞️ I’m looking to collaborate on making the best websites with your assistance.
 - 📫 How to reach me "njorogesaimon076@gmail.com"
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 njoroge5660/njoroge5660 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.